zweatshirt/CS-425-Project/README.md

 Todo:
 - Java implementation to do "Administrator requests"
+- We need to think about the UI.
+Do we want to do a basic web page?
+- User privileges: admin, manager, employee, maybe dependent
+- Sign in, sign up
+- Update information

 Fixed:
 - Confused on how 401k works, we need to find a way to link together employer contribution and employee contribution.
 401k table is useless right now.
 401k stuff is the biggest focus right now.